VonHeikemen/tinytina-js/README.md

 ### Advance usage
 This feature assumes you have knowledge of javascript, that is because if you ever do need to use it then you should be using another tool.
 But in the odd case you still want to use tinytina, we got your back.

-To give the user the ability to apply any kind of logic to the execution of the requests tinytina exposes a command called `test-script`, with it you can use a script with valid javascript syntax to run the requests in any way you see fit.
+To give the user the ability to apply any kind of logic to the execution of the requests tinytina exposes a command called `use-script`, with it you can use a script with valid javascript syntax to run the requests in any way you see fit.
 The following will be an example of the minimal amount of code you'll need to run a request.

 ```js
 const { http, json, argv } = global.tinytina;